 Whatever the reason, winter is a perfect time to snuggle indoors and learn to draw beautiful and intricate patterns.
 The perfect antidote to cabin fever!

 This week, I want to share a variety of resources for learning to make patterns.
 (If you love patterns, but you’re too busy to learn to draw them right now (or if you just want a great gift idea!) scroll down for a “quick fix” idea at the end of this article.)

 If you’re new to making patterns beyond your own doodles, Zentangle is an easy place to start.
 (Clicking the link will open a new window, so go take a look.
 You won’t lose your place here.)

 - minimal equipment (pencil, pen and paper are all you need)

-- patterns can be applied outside of the strict Zentangle format to create much more sophisticated art, such as the animals here or the lovely combination of watercolor and Zentangle patterns in these daffodils.
+- patterns can be applied outside of the strict Zentangle format to create much more sophisticated art

 - some (like me) find the set patterns too restrictive and the resulting work sometimes too similar

 - some find it stressful to work in black ink on white paper (no erasing or revising!)